 9. Enhances Regularity

-Quinoa is a great source of fiber, which is central to maintaining digestive health and regularity.
+Quinoa is a high-fiber food, which is central to maintaining digestive health and regularity.
 Fiber moves through the digestive tract slowly, adding bulk to the stool to ease its passage through the intestines.

 In addition to preventing constipation, increasing your intake of fiber may also be therapeutic for several other digestive disorders.
-According to a paper published in Nutrition Reviews, fiber may help protect against hemorrhoids, gastroesophageal reflux disease (GERD), diverticulitis and stomach ulcers as well.
+A paper published in Nutrition Reviews suggests that fiber may help protect against hemorrhoids, gastroesophageal reflux disease (GERD), diverticulitis and stomach ulcers as well.

 When you head out to your nearest health food store, chances are that quinoa will be readily available, often in bulk.
 In a more standard grocery store, check out the specialty grain or health food aisle.